 In part, Gambit follows a traditional dungeon crawl formula: the dungeon is revealed as it is explored, traps and secrets must intentionally be found, and enemies are lurking.
-However, the fact that players are competing with each other increases the significance of every encounter, trap, puzzle, and enemy as they all have the opportunity to improve or hinder the character’s progress towards their goal.
-In a traditional tabletop experience (or Classic mode), a party simply might “spend 10 minutes to investigate this room,” to speed things up with little consequence, but in Quest mode, a character has to decide whether it’s worth expending turns to investigate a given room and risk falling behind other characters’ rise to fame.
+However, the fact that players are competing with each other, and the GM, increases the significance of every encounter, trap, puzzle, and enemy as they all have the opportunity to improve or hinder another character’s progress towards their goal.
+In a traditional tabletop experience, a party simply might “spend 10 minutes to investigate this room,” to speed things up with little consequence, but in Gambit, a character has to decide whether it’s worth expending turns to investigate a given room and risk falling behind other characters’ rise to fame.

 Interacting with Non-Player Characters (NPCs) and Other Players

 Characters will encounter numerous NPCs throughout the campaign who may aid, distract, or hinder them in their endeavors.
 Some will offer side quests, some will oppose, and some will help the heroes.
 Most of the time there will be a number of different ways to engage with an NPC.
 Trade is featured richly in Gambit.
 Lots of NPCs can be traded with, some are established merchants, and players can also trade with each other.

 Players will learn that their heroes can directly alter the outcome of an encounter they share with a different hero.
 Players are free to actively hinder other players, but they may discover they might need each other later on.
 Though the penalty for killing another player’s character is severe, a player may decide it’s valuable to do so.